neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

 but if we want to use a python type other than a list (for example a tuple) we have to cast it to a list before.
 This will allow us to use :func:`stf.get_selected_indices` as argument for the function (remember that :func:`stf.get_selected_indices()` returns a tuple with the indices of the selected traces in a channel).

-Finally we add to the list the NumPy arrays whose index is described in the sequence.
+Finally we add to the list the 1D-NumPy arrays whose index is described in the sequence.

 ::

     for i in sequence:
         dlist.append(stf.get_trace(i)[pstart:(pstart+pdelta)])

-and slice the NumPy array as described above.
+and slice the 1D-NumPy array as described above.

 =====
 Usage